djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 Once you've added logging to your Django projects, you can start using other tools to analyze the data contained in your logs.
-Tools like Nagios_, Arecibo_ or `Django Sentry`_ provide all manner of analysis and alerting features that can be used prioritize the errors and events that your site generates.
+Tools like Nagios_, Arecibo_ or `Django Sentry`_ provide all manner of analysis and alerting features that can be used to prioritize the errors and events that your site generates.

 Logs aren't just `great as a snack`_ -- they're a great way to keep on